timreichen/Bundler/README.md

 #### TypescriptPlugin
 Bundler uses TypescriptPlugin by default.
-You can import `typescript` and `javascript` files directly in your files.
-The `typescript` plugin handles modules relative and absolute paths with and without extensions as well as urls.
+It handles `.ts`, `.tsx`, `.js` and `.jsx` files.
+This plugin handles modules relative and absolute paths with and without extensions as well as urls.

 #### JsonPlugin
 Bundler uses JsonPlugin by default.
-You can import `json` files directly in your files.
-The `json` loader will convert the file into a javascript module with a default string export.
+It handles `.json` files.
+This plugin will convert the file into a javascript module with a default string export.

 ```json
 /* src/data.json */